 Threats to Students

 Students participate in much more than just classes while at college.
 They interact with peers, join clubs, network, and interview for jobs or internships.
-Throughout these processes, contact information, financial information, and personally identifiable information is exchanged.
+Throughout these processes, contact information, financial information, and personally identifiable information are exchanged.
 Everything from emails to relatives to addresses may be stored.
 Additionally, many students have on-campus jobs, which means universities store banking information.
 Consider what would happen to a student whose bank account information was stolen.
 They may only realize there was a breach when their university bills go unpaid, potentially holding back their enrollment process for a new semester.
 The scenarios are endless, but the bottom line is that students, in addition to universities, have a lot to lose.

 EDUCAUSE, a research organization focused on information security for the education industry, reported in 2019 that approximately 85 percent of institutions require faculty training on security practices.
 However, these institutions fail to make students aware of the threats.
 Students often know their rights for privacy regarding their information, but they aren’t informed on how to recognize scams.